MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming can be used to create art!
-There are a variety of programming languages and frameworks that can be used to create visual art, music, and even poetry.
+Programming language 'LOLCODE' is a real thing!
+It is syntactically similar to the English language and was designed to make learning to code more fun and accessible.